 All appeals shall be in writing.
 A faculty member has 30 days from receipt of a written notice of sanctions from the provost to submit a written appeal to the Faculty Appeals Committee.
 The written appeal shall set forth the grounds for the appeal and a summary of the arguments and documentary evidence the faculty member intends to present at a hearing.
-Upon receipt of an appeal, the chair of the Faculty Appeals Committee shall promptly send an acknowledgment of receipt of the appeal to the faculty member, and shall notify the president, provost, the appropriate vice provost, the dean and the AUH.
+Upon receipt of an appeal, the chair of the Faculty Appeals Committee shall promptly send an acknowledgment of receipt of the appeal to the faculty member, and shall notify the president, provost, the dean and the AUH.
 If an appeal is filed, the provost shall appoint a respondent to represent the administration in the appeal process.

 III.A.25.m.
 Faculty Appeals Committee

 The Faculty Appeals Committee shall determine if a hearing is warranted.
 See Faculty Handbook, Section III.L.2.b.
 Grounds for appealing a sanction for misconduct are limited to failure by the university to follow its procedures, lack of a legitimate basis for the sanction to be imposed or imposition of an unreasonable sanction.